edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.3.md

 # Master Objectives (Internal Use - do not share with students - because it's a waste of time)

-* Yes
 * Develop your vision for a website -- and then build it!
 * Expertly navigate the file system and terminal basics
 * Work independently or in a group on complex projects throughout the entire development lifecycle
 * Communicate the basics of serving a webpage and how the browser renders code
 * Understand and implement the mechanics of Git flow (including branching, merging, pull requests)
 * Deploy static websites to a cloud provider

 # Theme
-Zen of Coding
+HTML / CSS

 # INSTRUCTOR MUST COVER!!!